sagemath/trac_to_gh/Issue 8970.md

 # Issue 8970: conversion of integer mods to Gap

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8970

 Original creator: davidloeffler